Quicklist: Different Types of Coffee Drinks

-Grown in about 50 countries and consumed in almost each one, since the 9th century, humans have known about this magical bean, have cultivated it, consumed it, and reaped its various benefits.
+Since the ninth century, humans have known about the magical bean, cultivated it, consumed it and reaped its various benefits.

-Today, coffee is mass produced on a large scale, processed in factories, and sold over the counter to billions of people.
-Even though the process of converting coffee beans into tasty beverages varies from culture to culture, there are some common types of coffee drinks that you should know about when ordering at your favorite coffee chain.
+Today, coffee is mass-produced on a large scale, processed in factories, and sold over the counter to billions of people.
+Even though the process of converting coffee beans into tasty beverages varies from culture to culture, there are some common types of coffee drinks that you should know about.

-Many legends surround the discovery of the bean, but what is for certain is that it was initially discovered in Ethiopia.
-One legend claims that an Arab shepherd observed the behavior of his goats became erratic after they consumed the fruit of this plant.
-Curious to know more, he consumed the berry.
-Upon discovering its stimulating effects, he revealed his finding to the world.
+Many legends surround the discovery of the coffee bean, but what is certain is that its origins trace back to the southwestern highlands of Ethiopia.
+One legend claims that a shepherd observed his goats acting erratically after they consumed the fruit of the coffee plant.

-Wild coffee plants were taken from the mainland and planted in Arabia around the 15th century.
-Despite opposition from Islamic sacred texts, coffee spread amongst Arabs to neighboring countries, giving rise to coffeehouses, or qahveh khanehs, which became a cultural phenomenon.
-By the 17th century, coffeehouses were commonplace occurrence all over Europe, Britain, and other British colonies globally.
+Wild coffee plants were taken from Africa and planted in Yemen around the 15th century.
+Coffee spread to neighboring countries, giving rise to the coffeehouse, or qahveh khaneh, which became a cultural phenomenon.
+By the 17th century, coffeehouses were commonplace all over Europe, Britain and other British colonies globally.

-In the 20th century, Brazil became the biggest cultivator and supplier of coffee worldwide, and continues to be to-date.
-During this time, industrial coffee roasting and grinding was perfected, and the 1950s saw a rise in instant coffee production.
+In the 20th century, Brazil became the largest cultivator and supplier of coffee worldwide, and continues to be today. .

 Coffee beans grow on shrubs.
 The berries, known as ‘coffee cherries,’ house two coffee beans each.
-About 5% of these cherries, dubbed ‘peaberries,’ contain only one and according to some, produce a denser and more intense flavor.
+About five percent of the cherries, dubbed ‘peaberries,’ contain only one bean and according to some, produce a denser and more intense flavor.

-After being picked, the berries are set out to dry.
+After harvesting, the berries are set out to dry.
 In the absence of any complex machinery, this can be done by simply spreading them out in the sun.
-Since the drying process requires ample amount of heat, it is usually performed in hot places like Brazil and Ethiopia.
-After being washed, the fruit is spread out on concrete or brick patios where it is exposed to the sun, often turned and tossed at intervals.
+After being washed, the fruit is spread out on concrete or brick patios where it is exposed to the sun often turned and tossed at intervals.
 This phase is most critical since the fruit has to be kept away from fungi and mold, while also being dried just enough to not break into pieces.

 Next is the roasting process.
-The green bean derived from coffee cherries is now ready to become its trademark brown, and so it is fed to machines that provide very high temperatures for the bean to expand and.
-During the roasting process, highly complex chemical transformations occur inside the bean, which give rise to the bitter sweet aroma we associate with coffee.
+The green bean derived from coffee cherries is now ready to become its trademark brown, and is fed into machines that provide very high temperatures for the bean to expand.
+During the roasting process, complex chemical transformations occur inside the bean, which gives rise to the bitter-sweet aroma we associate with coffee.

 Roasting the beans too much can lead to a deterioration of flavor and smell, therefore, the coffee beans are sifted after roasting and only the most potent make it through.